WhiteWinterWolf/wwwolf-php-webshell/README.md

 a single HTTP request.

 This script is provided only for security research and assessment purposes.
-Do not use it fo anything illegal!
+Do not use it for anything illegal!